Jon O. Newman

-Education and legal training
+Early life and career

-Born in New York City, New York, Newman earned his Artium Baccalaureus degree from Princeton University in 1953 and his Bachelor of Laws from Yale Law School in 1956.
+Born in New York City, Newman earned his Artium Baccalaureus degree from Princeton University in 1953 and his Bachelor of Laws from Yale Law School in 1956.
 After Yale, he clerked for Judge George Thomas Washington of the United States Court of Appeals for the District of Columbia Circuit and then clerked for United States Supreme Court Chief Justice Earl Warren from 1957 to 1958.
 Additionally, he was in the United States Army Reserve from 1954 to 1962.

-He was in private practice from 1958 to 1960 in Hartford, Connecticut and served as a graduate instructor at Trinity College.
+He was in private practice from 1958 to 1960 in Hartford, Connecticut, and served as a graduate instructor at Trinity College.
 He also served as special counsel to the Governor of Connecticut in 1960.
 He was executive assistant to the United States Secretary of Health, Education, and Welfare from 1961 to 1962 and then joined the staff of United States Senator Abraham Ribicoff as administrative assistant from 1963 to 1964.
 He was the United States Attorney for the District of Connecticut from 1964 to 1969 when Richard Nixon took office.
 He entered private practice in Hartford again until 1971 when he was nominated to a federal district judgeship.

 Federal judicial service

 Newman was nominated by President Richard Nixon on December 2, 1971, to a seat on the United States District Court for the District of Connecticut vacated by Judge William H. Timbers.
-He was confirmed by the United States Senate on December 11, 1971, received his commission on December 15, 1971,and began serving as a judge on January 17, 1972.
+He was confirmed by the United States Senate on December 11, 1971, received his commission on December 15, 1971, and began serving as a judge on January 17, 1972.
 His service as a District Judge terminated on June 25, 1979, due to his elevation to the Second Circuit.

 Newman was nominated by President Jimmy Carter on April 30, 1979, to the United States Court of Appeals for the Second Circuit, to a new seat created by 92 Stat.
 1629.
 He was confirmed by the Senate on June 19, 1979, and received his commission on June 21, 1979.
 He served as Chief Judge from 1993 to 1997.
 He assumed senior status on July 1, 1997.